SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Computed Properties
 ~~~~~~~~~~~~~~~~~~~

-Classes and structures can also define *computed properties*,
+Classes and structures can also define :newTerm:`computed properties`,
 which do not actually store a value.
-Instead, they provide a *getter method*, and an optional *setter method*,
+Instead, they provide a :newTerm:`getter method`, and an optional :newTerm:`setter method`,
 to retrieve and set other properties and values indirectly.

 .. testcode:: classesAndStructures